 - On the next page, unmark the box beside the SNMP Status Enabled option.
-Afterwards, tap on OK in order to implement the changes.
+Afterward, tap on OK in order to implement the changes.

 Solution 5: Update the Device

-As mentioned earlier, if you have not updated the device for a long time, then there is a great chance for the occurrence of the error.
+As mentioned earlier, if you have not updated the device for a long time, then there is a great chance of the occurrence of the error.
 Hence, you should update the device.

 To do so, first, simultaneously press the Windows and I keys on the keyboard.
 This will open the Settings window, find and tap on the “Update & Security” option.

 Under “Update & Security”, locate and tap on the “Check for updates” option.
 Now, if an update is available, Windows 10 will automatically download it on your device.